gomathishankar28/ms2_desi_wagon/README.md

 **Iconography**

-Icons have been used throughout the website to improve the efficiency of UX.
+Icons like the wagon and shopping cart have been used throughout the website to improve the efficiency of UX.

 ## **Features**
 Each page in the website features a responsive navigation bar on the right with conventional placing of Brand Name on the top left.
 Each page has a footer with copyright information, contact details of the Desi Wagon and links to social media.

 ### **Home**
-The Home page features 3 sections apart from the header and footer.
+The Home page features 3 sections areas apart from the header and footer.

 ### **Carousel**
 This is the  first section (call out section)- which features a carousel of 3 images which talks about, what this Desi Wagon does, What they deliver and a call to action for placing the orders respectively.

 ### **Schedule**
 This is second section of the Home page.
-As the wagon is scheduled to visit 1 city in a day, accounting to 5 different cities in a week.
-This section showcases a table that would detail the scheduled visits of the wagon on each week day.
-This also inlcudes timing details.
-This is displayed in a table for large screens.
-However table not being advised as a good UX for smaller or medium screens, this section is displayed as accordion in medium and smaller screens for better reponsiveness, good UX and readability.
+This section elaborates on the delivery schedule of the Desi Wagon.
+The wagon is scheduled to visit 1 city a day, accounting to 5 different cities in a week.
+This section showcases a table that would detail the scheduled visits of the wagon on each week day including the visit timing.
+This is displayed in a table for large and medium screens.
+However table is not advised as a good UX for smaller screens, so this section is displayed as an accordion in smaller screens for better reponsiveness, good UX and readability.
+Also, to indicate the wagon’s location on any given weekeday, there is a flashing wagon in the schedule for better interpretation.

 ### **Location**
 This is third section of the Home page.
-The wagon visit 5 cities in a week.
-This section gives the address details of each location at which the wagon will be stationed.
-This is acheived with the help of Google Maps API.
-This section contains 2 columns on large and medium screens(col-lg-6, col-md-6) on which one column displays the map with markers on 5 different cities that this wagon would visit every week.
-The second column displaying a card with details of address, landmark , timings and day for each marker when it is clicked for better usability.
+The wagon visits 5 cities in a week and this section gives the address details of each location at which the wagon will be stationed.
+This is achieved with the help of Google Maps API.
+This section contains 2 columns on large and medium screens(col-lg-6, col-md-6) on which the first column displays the map with markers on 5 different cities this wagon would visit every week.
+The second column displaying a card with details of address, landmark , timings and day when each marker is clicked for better usability.
 This is done in smaller screen with 2 (col-12) columns.

 ### **Place order**
 This page presents a form to the user which helps them to send in their grocery list in advance.
-An email will be sent to desiwagon with user details and grocerylist.
+An email will be sent to Desi wagon and copy of it will be sent to the user as well.
-The form has the folowing fields.
+The form has the following fields.
 1.  **Name** - Text input field for the name of the user initiating the request.
-2.  **Email** - Text input field for the maild of the user.
-A copy of their grocery list is sent to this mailID.
+2.  **Email** - Text input field for the mail ID of the user. a copy of their grocery list is sent to this mail ID.
-3.  **Mobile** - Text input field for the Mobile number of the user.
+3.  **Mobile** - Number input field for the Mobile number of the user.
 4.  **Location** -  A drop down box showing 5 cities the Wagon visits.
 5.  **Address**  - Text Input field which auto populates the address on choosing a specific location from the above field.
 6.  **Groceries** - A drop down that contains a list of Indian groceries grouped under four different categories like fruits, vegetables, wholegrains and spices ,for the users to choose from.